-When consistent with training, a deputy carrying a TASER device should perform a function check on the weapon and check remaining battery life prior to every shift.
-A deputy shall report any malfunction to a supervisor or other appropriate personnel.
+When consistent with training, a deputy carrying a TASER device shall perform a function check on the weapon and check remaining battery life prior to every shift.
+A deputy should report any malfunction to a supervisor or other appropriate personnel.

-A deputy shall carry a TASER device on the support side of the body, and should draw, exhibit, and use the device with the support (i.e., non-handgun firing) hand (Washington State Office of the Attorney General Model Use of Force Policy).
+A deputy shall carry a TASER device on the support side of the body, and in all but extreme circumstances, shall draw, exhibit, and use the device with the support (i.e., non-handgun firing) hand (Washington State Office of the Attorney General Model Use of Force Policy).